-The final draft of the FRDC's R&D Plan has now been submitted to the Minister for Agriculture, Water and Environment for approval.
+The FRDC's R&D Plan has been approved by the Minister for Agriculture, Water and Environment for approval.

 The FRDC is required by its enabling legislation to develop an Annual Operating Plan (AOP) each year.
 The AOP, provides context for the FRDC’s operating environment and highlights the key strategic areas of investment for the coming financial year.
 When looking to apply for funding the AOP is a key strategic document that should be referred to by stakeholders.